 Adele Brand in Surrey and Catherine North in Manchester captured well-grown fox cubs urinating in a water bowl on their trailcams during August 2018 and 2019, respectively.
 Similarly, West Sussex-based fox watcher Onyx Stewart tells me one of his adult vixens consistently did this in a tub of water in their garden, and Wildlife Online reader Tom Fitton has seen foxes do this during the summer in his garden in London.
+There was also a curious report of a fox approaching, and then urinating in, a cup of tea left on a kerbside in Wythenshawe while the owner worked on his car during December 2019.
 Along what I take to be similar lines, I have also received a description of “a nervous young fox” urinating into a drain in Hampshire a few years ago.
 The fox was seen from a flat window and the observer didn't investigate the drain afterwards, so cannot be certain the urine entered the drain rather than being deposited on the grate, although this was the opinion of the witness.

-It might be the case that foxes aren’t aware that urinating into a water bowl or down a drain obscures their scent, but marking behaviour appears an innate behaviour (i.e. not one cubs learn from their parents) and yet “water-urination” appears comparatively rare, particularly among adults.
-Indeed, the observation that it tends to be subadult animals (i.e. those under a year old) exhibiting this behaviour during late summer might suggest it’s a way to “hide” or “dilute” their scent as they reach maturity on their parents' territory, or while trespassing looking for their own territory, thereby reducing the potential for conflict.
+It might be the case that foxes aren't aware that urinating into a water bowl or down a drain obscures their scent, but marking behaviour appears an innate behaviour (i.e., not one cubs learn from their parents) and yet “water-urination” seems comparatively rare, particularly among adults.
+Indeed, the observation that it tends to be subadult animals (i.e., those under a year old) exhibiting this behaviour during late summer raises the intriguing suggestion that it might be a way to “hide” or “dilute” their scent as they reach maturity on their parents' territory, or while trespassing looking for their own territory, thereby reducing the potential for conflict.
 I would be interested to hear from readers with experience of this behaviour, particularly by adults during the winter or spring.